all about Joe...

 In 2008 Joe set about forming his own band - The Urban Folk Quartet.
 They toured Europe in their first summer together and released their debut album on Fellside Records in May 2010.

 To date Joe has played as a session musician on around 100 albums and taken his legendary showmanship around the world, performing everywhere from Hong Kong to Chicago, London to Lithuania.
-He is currently touring with the UFQ, Kevin Dempsey and Ben Broughton as well as running the Conservatoire Folk Ensemble and the Guildhall Folk Ensemble (now called the Stamp Collective!), the latter with fellow UFQ member Paloma Trigas.
-His fiddle school is still going strong as is the course in France.
+He is currently touring with the UFQ, Kevin Dempsey and of course the Conservatoire Folk Ensemble.

 "A Massive Individual Talent"